 €€ | Sri Lankan Street Food | Busy | Trendy | Soho

-Although the servings are pretty small at the price, the Sri Lankan and Tamil Nadu dining experience is worth the West End prices.
-Interestingly, the restaurant is modelled on the toddy shops of Sri Lanka, which are roadside bars and kitchens which serve especially spicy curries.
+Although the servings are pretty small at the price, the Sri Lankan and Tamil Nadu dining experience are worth the West End prices.
+Interestingly, the restaurant is modeled on the toddy shops of Sri Lanka, which are roadside bars and kitchens which serve especially spicy curries.
 Hoppers servings are milder for the international palate.